peci1/robot_body_filter/README.md

 # robot_body_filter

-Filters the robot's body out of point clouds.
+Filters the robot's body out of point clouds and laser scans.

 ## Changes vs [PR2/robot_self_filter](https://github.com/PR2/robot_self_filter):
 - Now the package is a normal `filters::FilterBase` filter and not a standalone node.
 - Using both containment and ray-tracing tests.
 - Using all collision elements for each link instead of only the first one.
 - Enabling generic point type, removing PCL dependency and unnecessary params.